maddyboussa/PROJECT-Killcode/README.md

 *WORK IN PROGRESS*

 PROJECT: Killcode is a gritty, cyberpunk, bullet-hell rouge-lite.
 Play as the escaped prisoner who must fight their way through the complex, encountering creatures dripping with chrome.
-Forsake your purity by arming yourself with grotesque body modifiations at attempts to gain freedom.
+Forsake your purity by arming yourself with grotesque body modifiations in attempts to gain freedom.